 relationships and existing origination capabilities to focus our investments in companies with an enterprise value of at least \$50 million and that are backed by venture capital firms or private equity firms that are active investors in and have an expertise in technology companies and technology-related industries.
 Our target investments will typically range in size between \$20 million and \$500 million.
-The expected portfolio composition will be majority debt or income producing securities, with a lesser allocation to equity or equity-linked opportunities.
-We anticipate that generally any equity or equity-linked securities we hold will be minority positions.
 The investment size will vary with the size of our capital base and we anticipate that our average investment size will be 1-2% of our entire portfolio with no investment size greater than 5%.

-We may invest a portion of our portfolio in opportunistic investments, which will not be our primary focus, but will be intended to enhance returns to our shareholders ("Shareholders").
-These investments may include non-technology companies.
-In addition, we generally do not intend to invest more than 20% of our total assets in companies whose principal place of business is outside the United States, although we do not generally intend to invest in companies whose principal place of business is in an emerging market
+The expected portfolio composition will be majority debt or income producing securities, which may include "covenant-lite" loans (as defined below), with a lesser allocation to equity or equity-linked opportunities.
+In addition, we may invest a portion of our portfolio in opportunistic investments, which will not be our primary focus, but will be intended to enhance returns to our Shareholders.
+These investments may include non-technology companies, high-yield bonds and broadly-syndicated loans.
+In addition, we generally do not intend to invest more than 20% of our total assets in companies whose principal place of business is outside the United States, although we do not generally intend to invest in companies whose principal place of business is in an emerging market.
+Our portfolio composition may fluctuate from time to time based on market conditions and interest rates.